 After months of going back and forth about what career path suits you best, you've decided to pursue a career in clinical psychology.
 Now what?
-As a psychology student, learning about the different jobs available to you can help you discover which clinical psychology careers you're interested in.
+As a psychology student, learning about the different jobs available can help you discover which clinical psychology careers interest you you're interested in.
+This area of psychological science presents a lot of opportunities for aspiring psychologists, each with unique specializations and opportunities.
 Keep reading to learn more about the clinical psychology degree and the various career options in this field.

 Becoming a Clinical Psychologist